 I. Executive Summary

-Raul’s bias score 3.50, medium bull*.
-Choppy, sideways action into quarter-end, perhaps with a slight upward bias.
-Then look for non-farm payroll data Friday morning to provide direction into the weekend.
+Raul’s bias score 3.80, medium bull*.
+Sideways drift, perhaps with slight upward bias.
+Then look for Intel earnings Thursday after-market-close to put direction into the tape heading into the weekend.

 II.
 RECAP OF THE ACTION